directus/directus/docs/cloud/glossary.md

 :::tip

-In Standard Projects, the configured Node Type [and associated cost per hour](#billing) applies to both Active and Standby Nodes.
+In Standard Projects, the Node Type configured [and associated cost per hour](#billing) will apply to both Active and Standby Nodes.

 :::

 ### Active Nodes

-Active Nodes stay on listening to requests 24/7.
+Active Nodes stay on constantly.
 A Project must have at least 1 Active Node in order to run.

 :::warning Inactivity